Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Conclusion

 \section{Conclusion}

 To conclude, we have used the HW operator basis to represent a qutrit state.
-In doing so, we identified eight independent parameters consisting of four weight and four angular parameters and constructed a four-D Bloch sphere representation of the qutrit.
-We have obtained the constraints which must be satisfied for the parametrization to represent a physical qutrit.
-This representation seems like a natural extension of the qubit Bloch sphere because of the following properties. \begin{enumerate} \item The one and two-dimensional sections are symmetric with respect to the axes. \item Purity of a state depends on the length of the Bloch vector. \item Rank of the states can be identified to some extent by looking at the distance from the origin of the four-D sphere. \item The conditions of orthogonality and mutual unbiasedness of two Bloch vectors has lot of similarity with conditions for the qubit Bloch vectors. \item Hilbert-Schmidt distance between two qutrit states(with same angular parameter values $\theta_i$'s) is proportional to the Euclidean distance in the four-D sphere. \end{enumerate}
+In doing so, we identified eight independent parameters consisting of four weight and four angular parameters.
+We find that the four weight parameters induce a Bloch sphere-like structure in $\mathbb{R}^4$ for qutrits.
+Further, we have obtained the constraints which must be satisfied for the parametrization to represent a physical qutrit.
+To understand the geometry of state space, we study its one, two, and three sections in detail.
+Our study shows that these projections are unlike those studied in the previous literature \cite{Goyal_2016}.

 We have applied our Bloch vector representation to show that there can be a maximum of four MUBs in three dimensions.
 The characterization of unital maps acting on qutrits is also demonstrated using our representation.
 We also did a characterization of randomly generated density matrices, when the probability distributions are induced by Hilbert-Schmidt and Bures distances.
 Lastly, we have mentioned the basic steps required to extend this representation in dimensions greater than three.